dscho/pagefind-xkcd-demo/content/comics/2020-9-14-evidence-of-alien-life.md

 [Same scene, except Ponytail's arm is slack by her side.]

-Ponytail: There is growing evidence that the atmosphere on Venus contains molecules.
+Ponytail: There is growing evidence that the atmosphere of Venus contains molecules.

 [Row 3: Definite Evidence]